BHoM/documentation/docs/BHoM_oM/JSONSchema.md

 Unit tests have been set up in the [.ci](https://github.com/BHoM/BHoM_JSONSchema/tree/develop/.ci/Generation/SchemaGeneration) folder of the [BHoM_JSONSchema](https://github.com/BHoM/BHoM_JSONSchema) repository.

 This contains tests that:

-- Valid obejcts validate as valid
+- Valid objects validate as valid
 - Invalid objects validates as invalid (added to give confidence that the validation is correct)
-- Tests to ensure all assemblies are available on the machine execution the tests.
+- Tests to ensure all assemblies are available on the machine executing the tests.

 ### Config